Avalanche

 Avalanches occur in two general forms, or combinations thereof: slab avalanches made of tightly packed snow, triggered by a collapse of an underlying weak snow layer, and loose snow avalanches made of looser snow.
 After being set off, avalanches usually accelerate rapidly and grow in mass and volume as they capture more snow.
 If an avalanche moves fast enough, some of the snow may mix with the air, forming a powder snow avalanche.

 Though they appear to share similarities, avalanches are distinct from slush flows, mudslides, rock slides, and serac collapses.
 They are also different from large scale movements of ice.
 Avalanches can happen in any mountain range that has an enduring snowpack.
 They are most frequent in winter or spring, but may occur at any time of the year.
 In mountainous areas, avalanches are among the most serious natural hazards to life and property, so great efforts are made in avalanche control.

-There are many classification systems for the different forms of avalanches, which vary according to their users' needs.
+There are many classification systems for the different forms of avalanches.
 Avalanches can be described by their size, destructive potential, initiation mechanism, composition, and dynamics.

 Formation

 Most avalanches occur spontaneously during storms under increased load due to snowfall and/or erosion.
-The second largest cause of natural avalanches is metamorphic changes in the snowpack such as melting due to solar radiation.
-Other natural causes include rain, earthquakes, rockfall and icefall.
+Metamorphic changes in the snowpack, such as melting due to solar radiation, is the second-largest cause of natural avalanches.
+Other natural causes include rain, earthquakes, rockfall, and icefall.
 Artificial triggers of avalanches include skiers, snowmobiles, and controlled explosive work.
 Contrary to popular belief, avalanches are not triggered by loud sound; the pressure from sound is orders of magnitude too small to trigger an avalanche.

 Avalanche initiation can start at a point with only a small amount of snow moving initially; this is typical of wet snow avalanches or avalanches in dry unconsolidated snow.
-However, if the snow has sintered into a stiff slab overlying a weak layer then fractures can propagate very rapidly, so that a large volume of snow, that may be thousands of cubic metres, can start moving almost simultaneously.
+However, if the snow has sintered into a stiff slab overlying a weak layer, then fractures can propagate very rapidly, so that a large volume of snow, possibly thousands of cubic metres, can start moving almost simultaneously.

 A snowpack will fail when the load exceeds the strength.
 The load is straightforward; it is the weight of the snow.
 However, the strength of the snowpack is much more difficult to determine and is extremely heterogeneous.
 It varies in detail with properties of the snow grains, size, density, morphology, temperature, water content; and the properties of the bonds between the grains.
 These properties may all metamorphose in time according to the local humidity, water vapour flux, temperature and heat flux.
 The top of the snowpack is also extensively influenced by incoming radiation and the local air flow.
 One of the aims of avalanche research is to develop and validate computer models that can describe the evolution of the seasonal snowpack over time.
 A complicating factor is the complex interaction of terrain and weather, which causes significant spatial and temporal variability of the depths, crystal forms, and layering of the seasonal snowpack.